 If you are looking for maximum forgiveness in an iron, there are a few key terms that you should keep in mind.

-- Large Club Face: This will help to make sure that you have a large enough sweet spot even when you don't hit the ball exactly in the center.
+This will help to make sure that you have a large enough sweet spot even when you don’t hit the ball exactly in the center.
+You might consider more hybrid woods instead of your mid irons in order to get a larger club face.

-- Wide Sole: The perimeter weighting on irons usually means that they will have a larger sole.
-This sole helps to give a mid to high handicapper the forgiveness they need to cut through even the worst of lies.
+The perimeter weighting on irons usually means that they will have a larger sole.
+This sole helps to give the mid irons the forgiveness they need to cut through even the worst of lies.

 Feel has come a long way with some of the best game improvement irons.
 In years past, players had to just accept that a game improvement club was not going to feel as great as the forged or blade irons.
 This has changed.